celo-org/celo-monorepo/packages/protocol/README.md

 yarn run quicktest ${contract name}
 ```

+For `quicktest` to work correctly a contract's migration dependencies have to be uncommented in `scripts/bash/backupmigrations.sh`.

-Compared to the normal test command, this quicktest will:
+Compared to the normal test command, quicktest will:
 1. Not run the pretest script of building solidity (will still be run as part of truffle test) and compiling typescript.
 This works because truffle can run typescript "natively".
 2. Only migrate selected migrations as set in `backupmigrations.sh` (you'll likely need at least one compilation step since truffle seems to only run compiled migrations)